reelieuglie/SteamDeck_Recovery_Image_Teardown/README.md

 # But someone else has done this, and they have more information

 Probably.
-I'll try to link any references or things I stumble across as I go along.
+I'll try to link any references or things I stumble across as I flail about this project.

 # This is very disorganized